 A Canadian Consumer Advocate

-Consumers Council of Canada urges the Government of Canada to act swiftly to keep its commitment to create a new agency able to rebuild consumer confidence and protect consumers – the Canadian Consumer Advocate.
+Consumers Council of Canada has recommended the Government of Canada act swiftly to keep its commitment to create a new agency to rebuild consumer confidence and protect consumers – the Canadian Consumer Advocate.

 Governments Must Re-focus on Protecting People

 Canadians are quickly learning how the COVID-19 pandemic has changed shopping, working, health care and their economic prospects.
 A safe marketplace has never been more important.
 Consumer confidence and fair market practices are critical to Canada’s economic recovery.
 Canada needs a plan – and fast – to restore both.

 Canadian consumers deserve a national agency that has the sole objective to argue for consumers, advance their needs, and stress the relationship of those needs to the decision-making processes within agencies of government.

 The economy is for consumers, not just producers.
 The federal government should expand its current plan for the Canadian Consumer Advocate to ensure it is an independent agency answerable to Parliament through the Minister of Innovation, Science and Economic Development.
 The Advocate should be capable of promoting meaningful engagement with and on behalf of consumers.

 Constant, Capable Advocacy Needed to Protect Consumer Protections

 Canada needs its government to keep the promise it made in 2019 and hold ministers accountable for the mandate given to them to establish the Canadian Consumer Advocate and ensure it can capably protect consumers’ interests.